2019 Academic Dean’s List (Fall)

 2021 Academic President’s List (Spring)

-2022 Golden Nole Award for Women’s Tennis (Florida State Athletics)
+2022 Golden Nole Award for Women’s Tennis (FSU Athletics)

 2022 Academic Dean’s List Honors (Spring)

-One of Florida State’s leaders who has played as a member of three NCAA Tournament teams during the first three years of her career as a Seminoles…helped the Seminoles advance to the Elite 8 of the NCAA Championships in 2021 and the NCAA Championships round of 32 in both 2020 and 2022…named as an ITA Doubles All-American with former Florida State great Petra Hule in 2020…an 11 match winning streak in doubles from February 15, 2020 through January 23, 2021 is tied for the fifth-longest doubles winning streak in program history…her 12 match singles winning streak from January 25, 2020 through March 8, 2020 is tied for the 12th longest streak in school history….her 10 match singles winning streak from March 12, 2021 through October 15, 2021 is tied for the 23rd longest singles winning streak in the history of the Florida State program…her winning percentage of .759 in doubles play (22-7) during the 2019-20 season is ranked 18th in school history for doubles winning percentage in a single season…named to the ACC Academic Honor Roll in 2020, 2021 and 2022…earned the Golden Nole for Women’s Tennis in 2022…the Golden Nole is presented to members of each Seminole Athletic Team for their contributions on the field, in the classroom and in the community…named to the 2020 ITA Scholar Athlete Team… has earned Academic President’s List Honors two times (spring 2020, spring 2021) and has earned Academic Dean’s List Honors three times (fall 2019, fall 2020, spring 2022)…the 2022 Golden Torch Award winner for women’s tennis…the Golden Torch is awarded by the Florida State Department of Athletics and the Seminole Boosters annually for outstanding academic achievement…
+One of Florida State’s leaders who has played as a member of two NCAA Tournament teams during the first three years of her career as a Seminoles…helped the Seminoles advance to the Elite 8 of the NCAA Championships in 2021 and the NCAA Championships round of 32 in and 2022…named as an ITA Doubles All-American with former Florida State great Petra Hule in 2020…an 11 match winning streak in doubles from February 15, 2020 through January 23, 2021 is tied for the fifth-longest doubles winning streak in program history…her 12 match singles winning streak from January 25, 2020 through March 8, 2020 is tied for the 12th longest streak in school history….her 10 match singles winning streak from March 12, 2021 through October 15, 2021 is tied for the 23rd longest singles winning streak in the history of the Florida State program…her winning percentage of .759 in doubles play (22-7) during the 2019-20 season is ranked 18th in school history for doubles winning percentage in a single season…named to the ACC Academic Honor Roll in 2020, 2021 and 2022…earned the Golden Nole for Women’s Tennis in 2022…the Golden Nole is presented to members of each Seminole Athletic Team for their contributions on the field, in the classroom and in the community…named to the 2020 ITA Scholar Athlete Team… has earned Academic President’s List Honors two times (spring 2020, spring 2021) and has earned Academic Dean’s List Honors three times (fall 2019, fall 2020, spring 2022)…the 2022 Golden Torch Award winner for women’s tennis…the Golden Torch is awarded by the Florida State Department of Athletics and the Seminole Boosters annually for outstanding academic achievement…

 Ranked No. 118 nationally in singles during the week of March 23, 2022.